 - Significant changes in routines, especially if a teen is spending a lot of time on simple tasks such as leaving the house

-2. Have an open conversation with your teen.
+2. Have an open conversation with your teen about OCD.

 Many parents are reluctant to bring up OCD, fearful it will plant an idea that’s not yet there.
-But that’s rarely the case, says Misti Nicholson, director and clinical psychologist with Austin (Texas) Anxiety & OCD Specialists, who says teens typically experience tremendous relief once the topic of OCD is introduced.
+But that’s rarely the case, says Misti Nicholson, director and clinical psychologist with Austin Anxiety & OCD Specialists, based in Texas.
+She says teens typically experience tremendous relief once the topic of OCD is introduced.

-Treatment is important because, in addition to living with the uncomfortable symptoms of OCD, a teen may also struggle with related problems, says Wilkerson.
-These may include:
+Greenberg says treatment is important because, in addition to living with the uncomfortable symptoms of OCD, a teen may also struggle with related problems, such as:

 The good news, experts agree, is that OCD is highly treatable.
-With help, teens who have OCD are likely to get relief from the weight of their obsessions and compulsions and free up energy and time for the things that really matter to them.
+With help, teens who have OCD are likely to get relief from the weight of their obsessions and compulsions so they can free up energy and time for the things that really matter to them.